 Mike has spent the past eight years consulting on various projects, but his real desire is to land a stable, interesting, permanent position with opportunities for analysis, coding and customer interface.

-Mike’s approach has been reactive and passive -- going after already-posted jobs with the same resume.
+The problem: Mike’s approach has been reactive and passive — going after already-posted jobs with the same resume.